emanuelefavero/excel/README.md

 - You can add a column by right clicking on a column header and selecting "Insert 1 left"
 - You can calculate the number of days between two dates by subtracting them (e.g. `=A1-A2`)
 - Double click on the column right border to auto resize the column to fit the content
+- You can rotate text in a cell by selecting the cell and then clicking on the "Text Rotation" button in the toolbar